 Ask the right questions and provide the right information

-Taking the time to formulate your questions properly and providing all the relevant background information can save time and improve response times.
-The following are some recommendations that will help the GX Developer Advocates (DAs) and other community members help you.
+Formulating your questions properly and providing all the relevant background information can save time and improve response times.
+The following recommendations will help the GX Developer Advocates (DAs) and other community members assist you.

 Include all the relevant information